eslywadan/hw_fizzbuzz/README.md

 - **Idiomatic code**: Once you have a working version of your code, you can try to make it more idiomatic and readable:
   - “No more for loops!”: use functional iteration instead (map/reduce/select/each/etc.)
   - Make sure your code has no `rubocop` violations (ask us about any unusual violations)
-- **Feedback**: Feel free to ask your classmates to help with your implementation, or review your code to suggest improvements
+- **Feedback**: Feel free to ask your classmates to help with your implementation, or review your code to suggest improvements# hw_fizzbuzz